-The table should still be selected from the last action (indicated by the red border displayed around it).
-If it is not, click with the right mouse button in the table and choose Select Table from the context menu.
+The table should still be selected from the last action.
+If it is not, select the table again - for example by clicking into the table with the right mouse button and choose Select Table from the context menu.
 Then do the following steps:

 - 1. Invoke the table context menu with a right-click in the table and choose Table: Properties. - 2.
 Switch to the Inner text tab. - 3.
-Change the Vertical alignment from Top to Centered (the second symbol in the Vertical alignment area). - 4.
-Confirm with OK.
+Change the Vertical alignment from Top to Centered (the second symbol in the Vertical alignment area). - Confirm with OK.